Opisthokont

-The opisthokonts (from Ancient Greek ὀπίσθιος 'rear, posterior' and κοντός 'pole, i.e. flagellum') are a broad group of eukaryotes, including both the animal and fungus kingdoms.
+The opisthokonts (from Ancient Greek ὀπίσθιος 'rear, posterior' and κοντός 'pole, flagellum') are a broad group of eukaryotes, including both the animal and fungus kingdoms.
 The opisthokonts, previously called the "Fungi/Metazoa group", are generally recognized as a clade.
-Opisthokonts together with Apusomonadida and Breviata comprise the larger clade Obazoa.
+Opisthokonts together with Apusomonadida and Breviata make up the larger clade Obazoa.

 Flagella and other characteristics

-A common characteristic of opisthokonts is that flagellate cells, such as the sperm of most animals and the spores of the chytrid fungi, propel themselves with a single posterior flagellum.
-It is this feature that gives the group its name.
+A common characteristic of opisthokonts is that flagellate cells, such as the sperm of most animals and the spores of chytrid fungi, propel themselves with a single posterior flagellum.
+It is this feature that gives this group the name Opisthokonta.
 In contrast, flagellate cells in other eukaryote groups propel themselves with one or more anterior flagella.
 Flagellate cells however have been secondarily lost in some opisthokont groups, including most of the fungi.

 Opisthokont characteristics include synthesis of extracellular chitin in exoskeleton, cyst/spore wall, or cell wall of filamentous growth and hyphae; the extracellular digestion of substrates with osmotrophic absorption of nutrients; and other cell biosynthetic and metabolic pathways.
-Opisthokonts were amoeboid and phagotrophic.
+Early opisthokonts were likely amoeboid and phagotrophic.